 Easy Ways To Decorate With Flags

 One of the easiest ways to add a patriotic touch is by using small flags.
 They’re inexpensive, easy to find, and can be tucked into pieces you already have.
 Here, a simple pitcher filled with greenery holds a few flags and instantly becomes a festive accent.
-It’s a quick update that doesn’t require any planning, but still feels intentional.

 This post may contain affiliate links.
 See my disclosure statement.